Fear of Flying Site

 Aviation Week Safety Resource Center - A good source for aviation safety resources.

-The Backseat Flyer - A book by Nina Anderson (ATN Publishing).
-Suppose you want to be a backseat flyer next time you take that trip in an airplane.
-To be able to deliver criticism, you'd better have an idea of what is going on in the airplane!
-The Backseat Flyer is just the book you need to discover what all those bumps, grinds, whistles and whirrs are during take-off, cruise and landing.
-You'll also receive information for surviving in the alien environment of 35,000 feet.
-Covers fear of flying, jet lag, air sickness, earaches, colds, and more.
+The Backseat Flyer - A book by Nina Anderson.
+If you want to be a backseat flyer next time you take that trip in an airplane and deliver flying criticism, you'd better have an idea of what is going on in the airplane!
+The Backseat Flyer is just the book you need to discover what all those bumps, grinds, whistles, and whirrs are during take-off, cruising, and landing.
+The book also covers fear of flying, jet lag, air sickness, earaches, colds, and more.
 Order now online at Amazon.com.

 Corporate Travel Safety - Kevin Coffey, 4371 Park Fortuna, Calabasas CA 91302-1714; 818-225-1991; Fax: 818-225-1992.
 Email: StopThief@aol.com.
 Features more than 130 pages of free travel safety information.
 The company specializes in corporate travel safety seminars, tapes, and other products.